 Astrobiology animated editorial illustrations

-This is a series of animated editorial illustrations around the theme of astrobiology (the search for life).
+This is a series of animated editorial illustrations around the theme of astrobiology (the search for life on other planets).

-I was inspired by the approach of Aquila magazine, a science magazine for curious kids.
-Each issue of Aquila is built around a particular topic and every article explores different facets of that topic.
-They use a lot of illustration and combine that with puzzles and activities.
-So, inspired by their visual and playful approach, I decided to generate my own editorial topic around astrobiology, and I imagined a series of GIFs that could be used on social platforms to promote a magazine issue on that same topic.
-Every week during that issue’s life cycle, we’d roll out a new GIF, and use that to talk about the article it pertains to, get people excited.
+I was inspired by Aquila magazine, a science magazine for curious kids.
+Each issue of Aquila is built around a particular topic, and every article explores different facets of that topic.
+They bring the topic to life with illustrations, puzzles and activities.
+So, inspired by their visual storytelling and their playfulness, I decided to generate my own editorial topic—astrobiology—and use that to create this personal project.
+I imagined a series of GIFs that could be used on social platforms to promote a magazine issue on the topic of astrobiology.
+Every week during that issue’s publication month, we’d roll out a new GIF, and use that to talk about the article it pertains to.

 I created the style frames in Affinity Photo, then rebuild those entirely in Moho with some tweaks and additions, so I could rig and animate them, add “boil” and give them a more hand-made look.